DJ Questionnaire

 1. Can you describe your style?
 Do you specialize in any type of music?

-I mix everything live and I use turntables.
-I create fun, energetic new mixes
+I mix everything live and I use vinyl & turntables.
+I create fun, energetic new mixes for each performance.

 2. How long have you been DJ’ing weddings?